Firefighters make progress against blaze that forced thousands to flee north of Los Angeles

 The new blaze comes as a massive wildfire in Central California became the state's largest blaze of the year, threatening hundreds of homes and burning out of control in the Los Padres National Forest.

-The Gifford Fire had spread to 155 square miles (402 square kilometers) by Thursday night with 15% containment.
+The Gifford Fire had spread to 155 square miles (402 square kilometers) by Friday morning with 15% containment.
 It grew out of at least four smaller fires that erupted Aug.
 1 along State Route 166, forcing closures in both directions east of Santa Maria, a city of about 110,000.
 It has injured at least four people.
 The causes of the fires are under investigation.

 Wildfire risk will be elevated through the weekend across much of inland California as a heat wave gripping the area intensifies.
 August and September are typically the most dangerous months for wildfires in the state.